kwohlfahrt/computer-notes/documentation/lab_computers/linux/installation.rst

 Ansible should be invoked as follows::

-  ansible-playbook site.yml --limit localhost,hostname --user user --ask-pass
+  ansible-playbook bootstrap.yml --user user --ask-pass

-Where ``hostname`` is the hostname of the new machine.

 .. [#disk-id] Paths in ``by-id`` will be stable across reboots.
 .. [#duplicate-id] There may be duplicates, any one will do.